 Indeed, just as cortisol rises during stressful situations (Gunnar et al., 2003), oxytocin, another, much more positive hormone, is raised while petting animals.
 “Neurobiology has shown that the production of oxytocin in humans is stimulated by interactions with animals, creating the potential for greater relaxation and increased empathy and engagement” (VanFleet & Faa-Thompson, 2010, p.
 4).
-In other words, just as SEL research shows neurobiological changes in people brains and improvement in people’s functioning, so does animal therapy is neurologically- based.
+In other words, just as SEL research shows neurobiological changes in people’s brains and improvement in people’s functioning, so is animal therapy neurologically- based.
 Oxytocin enables people and animals “to read emotions, to seek physical contact and companionship, and to experience relaxation when in each other’s presence” (VanFleet & Faa-Thompson, 2010, p.
 5).
-What is also fascinating is that both human’s and dog’s oxytocin levels rise significantly during the petting session (VanFleet & Faa-Thompson, 2010).
+What is also fascinating is that both humans’ and dogs’ oxytocin levels rise significantly during the petting session (VanFleet & Faa-Thompson, 2010).

-Taking to consideration that animal therapy and animal-assisted education fulfill all five goals of Social Emotional Learning, improve both classroom environment and educational and social content, are somewhat parallel to the “Roots of Empathy”, are crucial in building resilience, and have neurological base, there is no reason why they should not be used as SEL strategies.
-Both animal-assisted literacy and llama involvement in occupational therapy by being successful prove that using animals in fostering SEL is crucial.
+Taking into consideration that animal therapy and animal-assisted education fulfill all five goals of Social Emotional Learning, improve both classroom environment and educational and social content, are somewhat parallel to the “Roots of Empathy”, are crucial in building resilience, and have a neurological base, there is no reason why they should not be used as SEL strategies.
+The success of both animal-assisted literacy and llama involvement in occupational therapy proves that using animals in fostering SEL is crucial.
 There should be much more research and public education in this field, but so far results are very promising.
-Among many benefits in both mental health treatment and classroom supports, Cynthia Chandler, the Professor in the Counseling Program in the Department of Counseling, Development and Higher Education at the University of North Texas, summarizes that integrating animals into the classroom setting include “incorporating an attitude of kindness and compassion, learning about nurturance, practicing loyalty and responsibility” (Chandler, 2001, p.
+Among many benefits in both mental health treatment and classroom supports, Cynthia Chandler, a Professor in the Counseling Program in the Department of Counseling, Development and Higher Education at the University of North Texas, summarizes that integrating animals into the classroom setting includes “incorporating an attitude of kindness and compassion, learning about nurturance, practicing loyalty and responsibility” (Chandler, 2001, p.
 2).
 She further states that there is “a generalization from humane attitudes toward animals to human-directed empathy.
 Thus, emotional connections made with animals can transfer to more empathic attitudes towards other persons” (Chandler, 2001, p.
 2).
-Perhaps in the future the trained, well-behaved animals, animals that enjoy this Samaritan profession, will be widely recognized as SEL providers.
+Perhaps in the future, the trained, well-behaved animals, animals that enjoy this Samaritan profession, will be widely recognized as SEL providers.

 References: